 After high school, Chris remained in Berkshire County.
 DJing all the while, he attended Berkshire Community College and graduated with an Associate's Degree in Business Administration.
 He was accepted into The Isenberg School of Management at the University of Massachusetts in Amherst.
 Chris returned to the Berkshires every weekend during these years of college, DJing events of every kind.
 He graduated in 2002 with a Bachelor's degree in Business Management.

 Most DJs don't enjoy full-time work year-round, so to supplement his schedule he joined the rest of his family, and began working part-time at Angelina's Sub Shops in the spring of 2000.
 Today, his family owns three of the four franchise locations in Pittsfield, Massachusetts.
-This is how Chris maintains a schedule that keeps DJing his priority and allows for the weekly meetings and consultations that make it all possible.
-Now, after over fifteen years of standing behind the counters there, some people regard him as "the guy from Angelina's."
-But the people who know Chris well know he is first and foremost an accomplished mobile disc jockey.
+For over 15 years, this is how Chris maintained a schedule that kept DJing his priority and allowed for the weekly meetings and consultations that made it all possible.
+Now, understandably, many people regard him as "the guy from Angelina's."
+But the people who know Chris well know he is first and foremost an passionate and accomplished mobile disc jockey.
 Dozens of soon-to-be newlyweds have enjoyed consultations at the tables of Angelina's.
-At the start of 2017, Chris left the family business and now devotes all of his time and energy to his DJ and lighting company.
+Finally at a point to take his own business full-time, Chris left the family business at the start of 2017 and now devotes all of his time and energy to his DJ and lighting company.

 Today, Chris lives in Pittsfield, Massachusetts with his wife Nichole and their children.

 Kristen (O'Halloran) and John Hodges

 Contact Chris now about your event, or learn more about what sets Chris apart and makes his company among the most in-demand wedding entertainment companies in The Berkshires of western Massachusetts.

 Well, what are you waiting for?
 Email me now!

 Read my reviews on Wedding Wire.